ggleblanc2/image-creator/README.md

 In a Swing application, there can be many controller classes.
 There's no one controller to "rule them all".

-I wrote this application one small piece at a time, starting with the model, then the view, and finally the controller clsses.
+I wrote this application one small piece at a time, starting with the model, then the view, and finally the controller classes.
 I tested each small piece many many times.
 Some of the code I was able to get from other projects I completed.
 You might recognize the font JDialog from another repository of mine.
 Because I used the MVC pattern, I knew all the small pieces would fit together in a huge mosaic.

 ### Model